Maximum entropy distributions on graphs: Abstract

 \section{Abstract}

-Inspired by the problem of sensory coding in neuroscience, we study the maximum entropy distribution on weighted graphs with a given expected degree sequence.
-This distribution on graphs is characterized by independent edge weights parameterized by vertex potentials at each node.
-Using the general theory of exponential family distributions, we prove the existence and uniqueness of the maximum likelihood estimator (MLE) of the vertex parameters.
-We also prove the consistency of the MLE from a single graph sample, extending the results of Chatterjee, Diaconis, and Sly for unweighted (binary) graphs.
-Interestingly, our extensions require an intricate study of the inverses of diagonally dominant positive matrices.
-Along the way, we derive analogues of the Erd\H{o}s-Gallai criterion of graphical sequences for weighted graphs.
+Inspired by applications to theories of coding and communication in networks of nervous tissue, we study maximum entropy distributions on weighted graphs with a given expected degree sequence.
+These distributions are characterized by independent edge weights parameterized by a shared vector of vertex potentials.
+Using the general theory of exponential family distributions, we derive the existence and uniqueness of the maximum likelihood estimator (MLE) of the vertex parameters.
+We also prove consistency of the MLE from a single sample in the limit of large graphs, extending results of Chatterjee, Diaconis, and Sly in the unweighted case (the ``$\beta$-model" in statistics).
+Interestingly, our proofs require tight estimates on the norms of inverses of symmetric, diagonally dominant positive matrices.
+Along the way, we derive analogues of the Erd\H{o}s-Gallai criterion of graphical degree sequences for weighted graphs.